Knowing how to get wider shoulders is a tough nut to crack; that is to say, they’re tough when you don’t know how.

 Whilst fairly controversial; this exercise is an amazing way to target the posterior deltoids as well as the anterior deltoids together in one seamless movement.

 Why this is such a good exercise for integrating the anterior and posterior deltoids is because it forces the rear delts to contract and engage due to the position of the bar; it also creates an enormous stretch on the anterior deltoids, thus stimulating many fibers at once for growth.

-Lat raises are one of the absolute best ways to target the medial deltoids (the medial delts are involved in pressing movements too believe it or not, but not to a great or highly effective extent.)
+Lat raises are one of the absolute best ways to target the medial deltoids.

-Any variety of the lat raise is going to work wonders for this area; but the key to its effectiveness really does come from the manner in which it is performed.
-You’ve got to make sure your technique is infallible.
+Any variety of the lat raise is going to work wonders for this area as long as your technique is infallible.

 Squeeze at this level, then return to the starting position but without letting the dumbbells rest against the leg to ensure tension is never released.

 Tip: You should try performing this movement using cable handles, or by lying on a 45 degree inclined bench too to promote true isolation and remove any integration of other body parts.

 8. Alternating Dumbbell Front Raises

 Front raises are a great way to isolate the anterior deltoids and are a very popular movement amongst gym goers.

 How-To: Start with the palms facing inwards (towards the hips) whilst holding a pair of dumbbells.
 Proceed to raise one arm upwards until it is in line with the front of the shoulder and parallel to the ground.
 Squeeze at the top of the movement before returning to the starting position but without letting the dumbbell rest against the hip.